 JVET-AB0228 Lambda-QP relationship fix for slice-level multi-QP optimization [J. Liao, L. Li, D. Liu, H. Li, F. Wu (USTC)] [late]

-This contribution proposes to fix the problems of slice-level multi-QP optimization in VTM software.
-The main modifications we propose to the slice-level multi-QP optimization of the original version in VTM are as follows:
+This contribution proposes to address asserted problems of slice-level multi-QP optimization in the VTM software.
+The main modifications proposed to the slice-level multi-QP optimization of the original version in VTM were as follows:

-We propose to modify the QP-lambda relationship in slice-level multi-QP RDO.
+To modify the QP-lambda relationship in slice-level multi-QP RDO.

-We propose to fix the slice-level lambda while traversing the QP within a predefined range.
+To consider the slice-level lambda while traversing the QP within a predefined range.

-We fix the conflict between slice-level multi-QP optimization and CU-level mode reuse.
+To address an asserted conflict between slice-level multi-QP optimization and CU-level mode reuse.

-The test results show that the fix brings significant performance improvement compared with the original implementation as follows:
+The test results reportedly show that the fix brings significant performance improvement compared with the original implementation, but complete results were not reported, as follows:

 AI: {xx%, xx%, xx%}; RA: {xx%, xx%, xx%}; LD: {xx%, xx%, xx%}; LDB: {xx%, xx%, xx%}

-It was commented that the proposed changes 1 and 2 appear appropriate, but 1. should be implemented such that it can be switched by macro.
+It was commented that the proposed changes 1 and 2 appear appropriate, but that change 1 should be implemented such that it can be switched by macro.
 It was further commented that change 3 is not necessarily a conflict.
 What is the impact?
 It was also asked why (from the partial results presented) in some classes losses occur.

 Further study of this was recommended.